Moctezuma II: Policies and other events during his reign

-During his government, he applied multiple policies that centered the government of the empire on his person, though it is difficult to tell exactly to which extent those policies were actually applied, as the records written about such policies tend to be affected by propaganda in favor of or against his person.
+During his government, he applied multiple policies that centered the government of the empire on his person, though it is difficult to tell exactly to which extent those policies were applied, as the records written about such policies tend to be affected by propaganda in favor of or against his person.

 According to Alva Ixtlilxóchitl, among Moctezuma's policies were the replacement of a large portion of his court (including most of his advisors) with people he deemed preferable, and increasing the division between the commoner and noble classes, which included the refusal to offer certain honors to various politicians and warriors for being commoners.
-He also prohibited any commoners or illegitimate children of the nobility from serving in his palace or in high positions of government.
+He also prohibited any commoners or illegitimate children of the nobility from serving in his palace or high positions of government.
 This was contrary to the policies of his predecessors, who did allow commoners to serve in such positions.

-Moctezuma's elitism can be attributed to a long conflict of interests between the nobility, merchants and warrior class.
+Moctezuma's elitism can be attributed to a long conflict of interests between the nobility, merchants, and warrior class.
 The struggle occurred as the result of the conflicting interests between the merchants and the nobility and the rivalry between the warrior class and the nobility for positions of power in the government.
 Moctezuma likely sought to resolve this conflict by installing despotist policies that would settle it.
 However, it is also true that many of his elitist policies were put in place because he did not want to "work with inferior people", and instead wanted to be served by and interact with people he deemed more prestigious, both to avoid giving himself and the government a bad reputation and to work with people he trusted better.
 However, some of his policies also affected the nobility, as he had intentions of reforming it so that it would not pose a potential threat to the government; among these policies was the obligation of the nobility to reside permanently in Tenochtitlan and abandon their homes if they lived elsewhere.